 — Full Fact (@FullFact) November 9, 2015

 He did rather immolate the chap he was talking to and made no attempt to be even handed.
 On close inspection the EU’s list of FTAs doesn’t stand up to scrutiny and I think Full Fact could have done a better job of dissecting the EU’s record on FTAs.
 First off only 34 of the FTAs are in force.
 For instance, the long delayed Canadian deal has to wait until March this year for provisional application.
+Trading books give us a heads up on strategize trading.

 Looking down the list four FTAs are with bits of the UK – Isle of Man, Guernsey, Jersey and the Sovereign bases on Cyprus.
 I think we can replicate those!